opendatasoft/ods-documentation/source/customizing_look_and_feel/06_customizing_theme/theme.rst

    To find and use a theme API key, click on the **API key for offline development** block to expand it.
 The current API key is displayed in the block, ready to be copied and used.

-   It is also possible to generate a new API key by clicking on the "Generate new key" button.
+   It is also possible to generate a new API key by clicking on the Generate new key button.
 However, be careful when generating new API keys: only the current one can be used, which means that generating a new API key revokes all previous ones.

 - A block of 6 tabs (3), each one allowing to configure a part of an Opendatasoft portal theme (see :ref:`Customizing a portal theme <theme_customization>`):